BibliothecaDAO/master-scroll-v3/pages/technology/starknet.md

----
-sidebar_position: 2
-description: The Ethereum L2 STARK scalability solution
----

 # StarkNet & Validity Proofs
 ---

-Games are some of the most complex pieces of software that exist in the world.
-The Ethereum Virtual Machine (EVM) is an incredible tool for low power requirement software, however it is not suited for heavy computation (and was never designed for it).
-For true on-chain realities and worlds to emerge we require a new technology, and we believe that STARKS show the greatest promise to achieve this.
+The Ethereum Virtual Machine (EVM) is a powerful tool for developing decentralized applications, but it is not well-suited for heavy computation, which is a common requirement for games.
+To enable the creation of true on-chain realities and worlds, a new technology is needed.
+One such technology that shows great promise for this purpose is STARKs (Scalable Transparent Argument of Knowledge).

-StarkNet is a validity proof generalized smart contract network in which anyone can publish smart contracts.
-These smart contracts create tiny proofs which are validated by external machines.
-Once enough of these proofs have been created by the network a batch is published onto Ethereum Mainnet.
-This enables the heavy computation needed for games to be abstracted, while still retaining the security guarantee of a decentralized network, Ethereum.
+StarkNet is a validity proof generalized smart contract network that allows anyone to publish smart contracts.
+These smart contracts create small proofs, which are then validated by external machines.
+Once enough of these proofs have been created by the network, a batch is published onto the Ethereum mainnet.
+This approach enables the heavy computation required for games to be abstracted, while still retaining the security guarantees of a decentralized network, like Ethereum.
+This technology will enable the creation of more complex and engaging games that can run on a decentralized network, and it will pave the way for new types of on-chain realities and worlds.

 ## STARKS